I saw something in this regard on LinkedIn recently and it’s completely valid:

 techstructional

-Sometimes people create the learning and performance objectives in the analysis phase, and sometimes the storyboard is done in the development phase.
-Even though we believe the storyboard should be part of the design phase, there may be a reason for it to be somewhere else.
-Our reason for that is that it’s good to create a plan (the storyboard) that can be delivered to a developer if those steps are separate.
+Sometimes, people create the learning and performance objectives in the analysis phase, and occasionally, the storyboard is done in the development phase.
+Even though we believe the storyboard should be part of the design phase, there may be a reason for it to be elsewhere.
+Our reason is that it’s good to create a plan (the storyboard) to deliver to a developer if those steps are separate.

-Even if the person doing design and development aren’t separated, it’s still beneficial to do a storyboard.
-It’s a low-investment method to get don’t he same page as the SME.
-It also helps you think about the process and iron out any rough parts while not getting too attached to content yet.
+Even if the person doing design and development isn’t separated, doing a storyboard is still beneficial.
+It’s a low-investment method of getting on the same page as the SME.
+It also helps you think about the process and iron out any rough parts without getting too attached to the content.

-If the developer is the designer then there’s not a strong case for dividing any of the processes out.
+If the developer is the designer, there’s no strong case for dividing any processes.
 It’s all one big process that flows together and circles around.
-As long as each step of the process is performed sufficiently and completely, there’s no reason you can’t get creative with ADDIE.
+As long as each process step is performed wholly and sufficiently, there’s no reason you can’t get creative with ADDIE.

-It used to be that development was challenging and took a lot of time but rapid development tools have reduced the time significantly.
+Development used to be challenging and time-consuming, but rapid development tools have significantly reduced this time.

 Our ADDIE process isn’t written in stone, either.
-It may change slightly depending on the needs of a project.
-It may also change over time as we figure out better ways of working.
-Nothing is ever written in stone, and life is all about continuous improvement.
-That’s why we will continue to revise as needed and provide updates as needed.
+It may change slightly depending on a project’s needs and over time as we figure out better working methods.
+Nothing is written in stone; life and training are about continuous improvement.
+That’s why we will continue to revise and provide updates as needed.

-You can always find the most recent version of our ADDIE process on our resources page.
+You can always find the most recent ADDIE process version on our resources page.

 Wrap Up

 If there’s one model to use for designing instruction that’s versatile, effective, and easy to tailor to your needs, ADDIE is it.
-As long as you use it the way it was intended, it’s a great process that covers everything you need to create great training.
+As long as you use it as intended, it’s a great process that covers everything you need to create excellent training.
 Just don’t skip the A and D and make your training DIE.

-When you take advantage of a good process based on ADDIE, you’ll end up with well-planned and well-designed training programs that accomplish exactly what they need.
-That means behavior change or job support that ultimately leads to more effective and happier employees.
+When you use a good process based on ADDIE, you’ll have well-planned and well-designed training programs that accomplish precisely what they need.
+That means behavior change or job support, leading to more effective and happier employees.

 Who could be against that?

-It doesn’t take a new process or trying to refine an old process.
-ADDIE is still the best instructional design model that has aged well no matter what naysayers say.
-Nobody needs a new instructional design process, they just need to use ADDIE to its full capabilities by not skipping any steps and customizing it to fit the project.
+It doesn’t take a new process or require refining an old one.
+ADDIE is still the best instructional design model and has aged well, no matter what naysayers say.
+Nobody needs a new instructional design process; they need to use ADDIE to its full capabilities by not skipping any steps and customizing it to fit the project.

-If you’re looking to work with a company that knows the process, uses the processes, and creates meaningful and effective training, we’ve got you covered.
+If you want to work with a company that knows the process, uses the processes, and creates meaningful and effective training, we’ve got you covered.
 Schedule a free consultation so we can discuss your project and how we can help your employees maximize the effectiveness of your company’s technology.